How to Get a Registered Agent in California

 • Handling communication between businesses and the California Secretary of State’s office

-• Organizing, receiving, and processing corporate filings, legal documents, and other notable correspondence according to state legislation
+• Organizing, receiving, and processing corporate filings, legal notices, and other notable correspondence according to state legislation

 • Being the point of contact for businesses and assisting them in receiving various papers